kitsook/face/README.md

 ## Face detection

 `detect.py` contains sample on running face detection on webcam attached to the computer.
-The  `levelFace` function tries to rotate the image so that the face detected is level (based on the eye positions).
+The  `level_face` function tries to rotate the image so that the face detected is level (based on the eye positions).

 ## Face recognizer training